compsy/u-can-act/README.md

 The options array can contain either hashes or strings.
 If it is just a string, it is used as the `title` element.
 The `show_otherwise` field is optional, and determines whether or not the question should have an 'otherwise' field.
 The `tooltip' field is also optional.
 When present, it will introduce a small i on which the user can click to get extra information (the information in the tooltip variable).

-Note that the `shows_questions` and `hides_questions` fields here work identically to those described above in the Type: Checkbox section.
+Note that the `shows_questions`, `hides_questions`, and `stop_subscription` option properties here work identically to those described above in the Type: Checkbox section.

 Radios are always required.